-CF5(f) No loss of light industrial floorspace Net loss of light industrial floorspace applied for through out the borough Annual Information extracted from planning applications that have been implemented CF5(g) 100% of approved applications (including appealed decisions) meeting the criteria Percentage of proposed new light industrial floorspace located within Employment Zones, predominantly commercial mews and other areas where amenity is not harmed Annual Information extracted from planning applications that have been implemented CF5(h) An increase in the number of premises of a size suitable for the creative and cultural businesses.
+CF5(f) No loss of light industrial floorspace.
+Net loss of light industrial floorspace applied for through out the Borough.
+Annual Information extracted from planning applications that have been implemented CF5(g) 100% of approved applications (including appealed decisions) meeting the criteria.
+Percentage of proposed new light industrial floorspace located within Employment Zones, predominantly commercial mews and other areas where amenity is not harmed.
+Annual Information extracted from planning applications that have been implemented.
+CF5(h) An increase in the number of premises of a size suitable for the creative and cultural businesses.
 (Very small, small and medium units).
-Percentage of applications for light industrial floorspace granted and implemented which included a mix of unit sizes suitable for the creative and cultural businesses, as appropriate Annual Information extracted from planning applications that have been implemented Employm ient zones CF5(i) No net loss in the number of light Light industrial, workshops, small and Every five years Employment Land industrial uses, workshops, small and medium offices and business centres in Employment Zones medium offices and business centre floorspace by employment zone and Premises Study CF5(j) industrial uses, workshops, small and medium offices and business centres in medium offices and business centre floorspace by Every five years Employment Land and Premises Study CF5(j) CF5(k) industrial uses, workshops, small and medium offices and business centres in Employment Zones No net loss of business floorspace in Employment Zones unless the criteria is medium offices and business centre floorspace by employment zone Business floorspace or floorspace of uses which directly support the function and character of - Employment Land
+Percentage of applications for light industrial floorspace granted and implemented which included a mix of unit sizes suitable for the creative and cultural businesses, as appropriate.
+Annual Information extracted from planning applications that have been implemented.
+Employme ent zones CF5(i) No net loss in the number of light industrial uses, workshops, small and medium offices and business centres in Employment Zones.
+Light industrial, workshops, small and medium offices and business centre floorspace by employment zone.
+Every five years.
+Employment Land and Premises Study.
+CF5(j) No net loss of business floorspace in Employment Zones unless the criteria is met.
+Business floorspace or floorspace of uses which directly support the function and character of the zone.
+Every five years.
+Employment Land and Premises Study.
+CF5(k) No large scale office development in Employment Zones.
+Applications granted for new large scale offices within Employment Zones.
+Annual Information extracted from planning applications that have been implemented.